-- (a) Certificates of origin issued as contemplated in section 164(1) of the Customs Duty Act by a competent authority or body; - (b) certificates of origin issued as contemplated in section 164(2) by a producer, supplier or exporter as declarations of origin - - (i) on invoices or other commercial documents; or - (ii) otherwise than on invoices or other commercial documents;
+- (a) Certificates of origin issued as contemplated in section 164(1) of the Customs Duty Act by a competent authority or body; - (b) certificates of origin issued as contemplated in section 164(2) by a producer, supplier or exporter as declarations of origin- - (i) on invoices or other commercial documents; or - (ii) otherwise than on invoices or other commercial documents; - (c) certified declarations of origin issued as contemplated in section 164(1) by a competent authority or body; and

-40 See definition of "documentary evidence of origin" in section 1 of Customs Duty Act.
+&lt;sup>48 See definition of "documentary evidence of origin" in section 1 of Customs Duty Act.

-- (c) certified declarations of origin issued as contemplated in section 164(1) by a competent authority or body; and - (d) certificates certifying declarations of origin issued as contemplated in section 164(1) by a competent authority or body.
+(d) certificates certifying declarations of origin issued as contemplated in section 164(1) by a competent authority or body.

-(3) This Part does not apply to documentary evidence of origin used to verify the origin of goods exported to the Republic from a country that is a party to an international trade agreement that provides for preferential treatment in the Republic of goods originating in that country, if the agreement specifies the particulars which such documentary evidence of origin must reflect for purposes of the agreement.41
+(3) This Part does not apply to documentary evidence of origin used to verify the origin of goods exported to the Republic from a country that is a party to an international trade agreement that provides for preferential treatment in the Republic of goods originating in that country, if the agreement specifies the particulars which such documentary evidence of origin must reflect for purposes of the agreement.